Xam132/Web-Scrappers/README.md

 # Web-Scrappers

-Just a few web scrappers coded using requests, Beautiful Soup in python
+Just a few web scrappers coded using requests, Selenium, Beautiful Soup in python